codekrolik2/VUnion/VUnionCore/src/main/resources/VUnion docs/VUnion operations.md

 ---

 5) Edge updated
-All options - content updated, key updated, vertex from updated, vertex to updated, type updated and isDirected updated should return the whole updated edge structure, as well as corresponding link updates for all connected subgraphs
+All options - content updated, key updated, type updated and isDirected updated should return the whole updated edge structure, as well as corresponding link updates for all connected subgraphs
+NB: current vision is that VertexFrom and VertexTo are immutable.

+	Stream:
 	{
-		"from" : "[subgraph0:15,subgraph1:15]",
+		"from" : "[subgraph0:16,subgraph1:16]",
 		"graphName" : "graph0",

 		"edges" : [
 			{
-				"elementId" : 7,
+				"elementId" : "8",
-				"version" : 16,
+				"version" : "17",

 				"key" : "edgeKey1-1",
 				"content" : "<sample edge content-1>",

-				"edgeTypeId" : 6,
+				"edgeTypeId" : "7",
-				"vertexFromId" : 1,
+				"vertexFromId" : "2",
-				"vertexToId" : 3,
+				"vertexToId" : "5",
 				"isDirected" : true
 			}
 		],